Making homemade pumpkin puree is easy! You end up with delicious pure pumpkin that's smooth and thick and ready to use in baking!

 At the grocery store, these will be found in the produce area near other winter squash varieties.
 Sugar pumpkins have a higher sugar content than carving pumpkins.
 They are usually less stringy as well.

 This year I ended up with three different pumpkin varieties for baking.
 I bought one at the grocery store.
-Then we went to a pumpkin patch for selecting our carving pumpkins.
+Then we went to a pumpkin patch to select our carving pumpkins.
 They had a large wagon full of sugar pie pumpkins!

 All the pumpkins cook up the same, and I don't notice a difference in taste.
 Although, maybe if I did an actual taste test, I'd be able to tell.

-Once my pumpkins are baked and pureed, I use the homemade pumpkin puree in pumpkin muffins, pumpkin waffles, pumpkin scones and pumpkin pie bars.
-During Halloween I also make mummy pumpkin hand pies.
+Once my pumpkins are baked and pureed, I use the homemade pumpkin puree in pumpkin muffins, pumpkin banana muffins, pumpkin waffles, pumpkin scones and pumpkin pie bars.
+During Halloween, I also make mummy pumpkin hand pies.
 Use in any recipe calling for pumpkin puree.

 I also have a savory recipe using pumpkin puree!
 Check out this black bean pumpkin chili!
 It's so delicious!